The 100 Unhealthiest Grocery Foods in America

 Cheez-It Snack Mix Double Cheese

-If the sodium count itself doesn't scare you, how about this: The word “salt” appears in the ingredients list 11 times.
+If the sodium count itself in such a small serving doesn't scare you, how about how salt appears in the ingredients list 11 times?

 Pepperidge Farm Goldfish Baked Snack Crackers Pretzel

 These fish are swimming in sodium.
 You'll get almost 20 percent of your entire day's worth of salt in one serving.